Jaimeloeuf/vue3-bulma-template/README.md

 # vue3-bulma-template
 A simple to use frontend template based on vue3 and bulma.

+This TypeScript template should help you start developing Vue 3 applications quickly and easily, and is designed for building applications that is mobile friendly with persisted state across sessions.

 [See below on how to setup and customize this template](#setup-steps)